Do you suffer from Sleep Apnea and its asscoiated symptoms

 These may all be symptoms of Sleep Apnea and Snoring!
-Please call our office Dr Finkelstein is able to cure your Sleep Apnea and snoring and these associated symptoms.
-The difference in how you feel during the day without the symptoms of Sleep Apnea is full of energy and free.
+Please call our office Dr Finkelstein for treatment for your Sleep Apnea and snoring and these associated symptoms.
+The difference in how you feel during the day without the symptoms of Sleep Apnea can be with more energy and free.
 We look forward to being able to help you.

 Treatment for Sleep Apnea

 Modern techniques used by Dr Finkelstein now provide more convenient options to treat Sleep Apnoea.
 One of these includes a dental device that lightly eases the lower jaw forward and is an option that is simple to wear and avoids the need for surgery.
-The device is successful in most patients as it stops the tongue from obstructing the air passage.
-For a more lasting solution, surgery is another option that has a high success rate and is easy for oral surgeons and dentists to accomplish.
+The device can help as it stops the tongue from obstructing the air passage.
+For a more lasting solution, surgery is another option that has a higher success rate and Dr Finkelstein would refer you to an oral surgeon.
 Before choosing an appropriate treatment path, a dentist will need to officially make a correct diagnosis of each unique case.

 When presented with a potential case of Obstructive Sleep Apnoea, the dentist will start by conducting a number of examinations to inspect and diagnose the problem and subsequently to choose an appropriate treatment method.
 There are multiple treatment processes for Obstructive Sleep Apnoea, and the suitable treatment will be agreed upon in accordance with the diagnosis and wellbeing of the patient.